microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes - bullets.md

 ### SLIDE: Azure Cognitive Services (with service names)

+"Search" already covered.

-The "Search" category was covered in the previous talk in this learning path, AIML10.
-In this talk, we're going to touch on just a few of the other available services, and use them to enhance the website of a retailer: [CLICK]
+We use a few of the other available services to enhance a retail website: [CLICK]

 Computer Vision: which we'll use to analyze the content of product photographs.

 Custom Vision: which we'll use to identify the specific products that our retailer sells.

-and Personalizer: which will automatically adapt the layout of our website by observing customer preferences and present the best product categories first, even for anonymous users.
+Personalizer: which will automatically adapt the layout of our website

 But the principles of setting up and using Cognitive Services are the same for all the APIs, so what you learn here today applies to any of the AI services you want to use.

 ### SLIDE: Computer Vision

-First, let's look at pre-built AI for Computer Vision, and how we can use to give an application the ability to see, and then customize it to our particular needs.
+First, let's look at pre-built AI for Computer Vision.

 ### SLIDE: Shop By Photo

-This is the website for Tailwind Traders, a hardware retailer.
-The Tailwind Traders website has many of the usual e-commerce features: the ability to browse the product catalog, order products online, and find products in retail stores.
+This is the website for Tailwind Traders, a hardware retailer (and a fictitious company).
-But it has a few AI-enabled features too, as we'll see.

-As you might have guessed, Tailwind Traders is a fictitious company, but that means I can give you all of the source code to deploy this app yourself.
-You can find it at the link at the bottom of this slide.

 ### SLIDE: Demo: Shop by Photo